 Environmental Science and Technology

 The Department of Environmental Science and Technology (ENST) is The Place for Ecological Discovery and Natural Solutions!
-Our primary mission is to educate students on the fundamentals of environmental science, while instilling a deep fascination and intellectual capacity to work in their chosen area of specialization, whether its Natural Resources Management, Ecological Design, Soil and Watershed Science or Environmental Health.
-When our students graduate, we want them to be top-notch environmental stewards with a broad framework from which they can advance professionally, personally and socially.
+Our primary mission is to educate students on the fundamentals of environmental science while instilling a deep fascination and intellectual capacity to work in their chosen area of specialization, whether it is Natural Resources Management, Ecological Design, Soil and Watershed Science, or Ecosystem Health.
+When our students graduate, we want them to be top-notch environmental stewards with a broad framework from which they can advance professionally, personally, and socially.

 Chair: William Bowerman

-Assistant Professors: J. Murrow, M. Negahban-Azar, M. Pavao-Zuckerman
+Assistant Professors: J. Murrow Mullinax, M. Negahban-Azar, M. Pavao-Zuckerman, J. Wilmoth

 Affiliate Professor: J. Sullivan